How to Train Your Dog to Become a Therapy Animal

 Training Series/Additional Evaluations for therapy dogs

-After we passed the preliminary evaluation, we started the training series, which included two more evaluations in a class setting with other dogs.
+After passing the preliminary evaluation, we started the training series, which included two more evaluations in a class setting with other dogs.
 The evaluators wanted to see the dogs a few times to make sure that their good behavior was consistent.
-They retested the preliminary evaluation, made sure the dogs could work around other dogs, tested reactions to loud sounds, and reaction to mobility equipment.
+They retested the preliminary evaluation, made sure the dogs could work around other dogs, tested reactions to loud sounds (blow horn), and reaction to mobility equipment.
 The mobility equipment section included waving around canes, tapping crutches, and acting erratic.
+Additionally, they dropped the equipment to see the pup’s reactions and whether the dog would be able to recover quickly and still greet the patient after being caught off guard.

 How can I prepare my dog to become a therapy dog?